 Total Downloader – Download Manager for iPhone, iPad

-TDownloader also has certain features of a file manager app.
-It supports opening of common text, photo, audio, video, documents and archive formats, also integrating a bunch of cloud services as well, including Dropbox Google Drive, OneDrive and WebDAV services.
+Total also has certain features of a file manager app.
+It supports the opening of common text, photo, audio, video, documents, and archive formats, also integrating a bunch of cloud services, including Dropbox Google Drive, OneDrive, and WebDAV services.
 Thus, you can directly sync the downloaded files with your preferred cloud service, and even stream media files from the cloud.

 Files – Download Manager for iOS